The Botanist Drunkard

 The best plants to choose while drunk is the ones that make drinks even tastier.
 A drunkard could design his whole garden around his favorite alcoholic beverages.

 It makes sense to start with brunch since a quality drunkard is unlikely to be out of bed in time for a proper breakfast.
-A mimosa made out of fresh oranges from the tree nursery is the perfect way to begin the day.
+A mimosa made of fresh oranges from the tree nursery is the perfect way to begin the day.
 Alternately, one could use newly-ripe tomatoes in a bloody mary, sweetened with a spritz of lemon or lime juice.
 A garden center would probably sell hanging tomato vines that can be grown on a porch or indoors, but tomatoes always taste best when they are built the traditional way.

 A smart drunkard should keep his herb garden stocked with stevia.
 Stevia is a natural sweetener that has only a few calories per serving.
 It takes on a bitter flavor when cooked, so it can only be used as an additive in drinks and simple recipes.
 You can muddle its leaves in water to create a simple natural syrup.
 They could also be dried and then ground into a fine green powder.
 Stevia drastically reduces the calorie count of sweet beverages.

 You could combine that simple syrup with lime juice from the tree nursery to make a margarita mix.
 Traditional margaritas do not include sweeteners, though many people are too accustomed to using store-bought margarita mixes for drinking plain lime juice comfortably.
 Another margarita ingredient purchased at a garden center and planted at home is a hibiscus shrub.
 Dried hibiscus petals add a rich, slightly sweet quality to margarita salt.
-Hibiscus salt is starting to become popular in tropical vacation spots, with shakers of it selling for as much as $30.
+Hibiscus salt is starting to become popular in tropical vacation spots, with shakers selling it for as much as $30.
 Hibiscus petals could be hung upside down for a few days to dry and then crushed and added to margarita salt.
 Some people like to use kosher salt instead since its flaky texture allows for better integration of the crushed flowers.

-Source of Tips of Gardening Sober
+Source of Tips for Gardening Sober